lavox/libedax4j/README.md

 Usage
 ------
-To you execute your java application, you must set;
+To execute your java application, you must set;

 * classpath to the following two libraries;
     * libedax4j.jar